vc27/AppendPostData/readme.md

 	/**
 	 * $post usage
-	 * You would not have access to the following values with in the post object.
+	 * You would now have access to the following values with in the post object.
 	 **/
 	$post->some_customfield_name;
 	$post->another_awesome_customfield;